Azure-AI-Community/Microsoft-Semantic-Kernel-Community-dotnet/libraries/AzureAI.Community.Microsoft.Semantic.Kernel.PlugIn.BingMap/README.md

 # SuggestionAddressPlugin

+## 1.0.0-preview-6

+    Added the name property for Bing Maps connector

 The `AzureAI.Community.Microsoft.Semantic.Kernel.PlugIn.Web.BingMap` This component offers a streamlined solution for discovering based on suggestions such as hotels, coffee shops, restaurants, and petrol stations.